sreeise/graph-rs-sdk/README.md

 ### The following is a list of the current work next to be done:

-    1. JWT validation.
-See issue/bug https://github.com/sreeise/rust-onedrive/issues/4
-    2. Access Token updates based upon expires in field.
-See https://github.com/sreeise/rust-onedrive/issues/5 Timestamps were added to AccessTokens but there is not checks for expiration yet.
+    1. Continue to integrate custom OAuth credentials.
-    3. Traits for downloading/moving/uploading and various other actions for drive files.
+    2. Traits for downloading/moving/uploading and various other actions for drive files.

 Requires Rust nightly:

-    rustup install nightly
-    cd rust-onedrive
-    rustup override set nightly
+    $ rustup install nightly && cd rust-onedrive && rustup override set nightly

+### Formatting

+Cargo fmt is used for formatting.

+    $ cargo fmt

 ### Tests and Docs

 Of the portions that are implemented there are also examples and docs.
 Run:

-    cargo doc
+    $ cargo doc --no-deps --open

 Tests are run on travis ci and can be run locally through cargo like normal Rust builds:

-    cargo test -all
+    $ cargo test -all

 ### Use - subject to change.